tfsolo/Lab2/recipe.md

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
-2. In a large bowl, whisk together the flour, sugar, and cocoa powder.
+2. In a small bowl, whisk together the flour, sugar, and cocoa powder.
 3. ...